wdbo/webdocbook/docs/Administrate/Composer-Scripts.md

-The Composer scripts to administrate *DocBook*
+The Composer scripts to administrate *WebDocBook*
 ==============================================